aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 1. Add a video to the slide.
 1. Write the presentation as a PPTX file.

-This C# code shows you how to XXX:
+This C# code shows you how to add a video to the presentation and then save it as PPTX:

 ```c#
 // Loads a presentation